Fixed protection

 Benefit accrual

-A condition of maintaining fixed protection is that there is no ‘benefit accrual’ after 5 April 2012 (FP2012), 5 April 2014 (FP2014) or 5 April 2016 (FP2016).
+Before 6 April 2023, a condition of maintaining fixed protection is that there was no ‘benefit accrual’ after 5 April 2012 (FP2012), 5 April 2014 (FP2014) or 5 April 2016 (FP2016).

 - Defined contribution (DC) schemes - this normally means no contributions can be paid.